kokmingchoy/TISC21/Level_4/README.md

 '\xa0or\xa01#
 ```

-Note: The 3rd and last example SQL injection string was using the hex character `a0` (non-breaking space) to work around the need for a space character, which was filtered from the input.
+Note: The 3rd and last example SQL injection string was using the `\xa0` (the hex character "a0" for a non-breaking space) to work around the need for a space character, which was filtered from the input.